asomoza/diffusers-recipes/README.md

 uv sync --extra quantization
 ```

-For scripts that use a different attention backend, you need to install the attentions extras:
+For scripts that use a different attention backend, you need to install the attention extras:

 ```bash
 uv sync --extra attentions